xavidop/alexa-nodejs-dynamo-local/README.md

   {
     "version": "0.2.0",
     "configurations": [
           {
               "type": "node",
               "request": "launch",
               "name": "Launch Skill",
+              "env": {
+                  "DYNAMODB_LOCAL": "true"
+              },
-            // Specify path to the downloaded local adapter(for Node.js) file "program": "${workspaceRoot}/lambda/custom/local-debugger.js",
+              // Specify path to the downloaded local adapter(for nodejs) file "program": "${workspaceRoot}/lambda/custom/local-debugger.js",
               "args": [
                   // port number on your local host where the alexa requests will be routed to "--portNumber", "3001",
-                // name of your Node.js main skill file "--skillEntryFile", "${workspaceRoot}/lambda/custom/index.js",
+                  // name of your nodejs main skill file "--skillEntryFile", "${workspaceRoot}/lambda/custom/index.js",
                   // name of your lambda handler
                   "--lambdaHandler", "handler"
               ]
           }
       ]
   }

 ```
 This configuration file will execute the following command: